tailwindlabs/tailwindcss.com/source/docs/adding-new-utilities.blade.md

 ```

-This can be a good choice if you want to publish your custom utilities as a library or make it easier to share them across multiple projects.
+This can be a good choice if you want to publish your custom utilities as a library or make them available to be shared across multiple projects.

 Learn more in the [utility plugin documentation](/docs/plugins#adding-utilities).